Amani Toomer: Super Bowl champion: 2007

 During the 2007 season, Toomer returned from his injury to appear in all 16 regular season games for the Giants.
 He totaled 59 receptions for 760 yards and three touchdowns.
 On October 21, 2007, in a home game against the San Francisco 49ers, he broke Kyle Rote's club record with his 49th career touchdown catch.
 In the same game, he also broke Tiki Barber's team record for career receptions.

 The 2007 Giants advanced through the playoffs and won Super Bowl XLII over the previously undefeated New England Patriots.
 Toomer started all four postseason games for the team and totaled 21 catches for 280 yards and three touchdowns.
 On January 13, 2008, during the 2007 divisional playoff round, Toomer caught a 52-yard touchdown pass, his longest since a 77-yard touchdown on November 30, 2003.
 This catch broke the club record for most postseason receptions.
 Toomer had two touchdown catches in the Giants' 21–17 upset over the Dallas Cowboys.
-His first touchdown gave the Giants a 7–0 lead after he caught an 11-yard pass, eluded three tacklers and ran 50 yards for the score.
+His first touchdown gave the Giants a 7–0 lead after he caught an 11-yard pass, eluded three would be tacklers, and ran 50 yards for the score.
 Toomer also led the Giants with six receptions for 84 yards in the Super Bowl.
-In May 2008, Toomer and the Giants were invited by President Bush to the White House to honor their victory in Super Bowl XLII.
+In May 2008, Toomer and the Giants were invited by U.S President George W. Bush to the White House to honor their victory in Super Bowl XLII.